 Software is important to me.
 It helps me solve my problems on a daily basis.
 If a service is great I don't hesitate to pay a monthly subscription or a one-time fee.

 Google One is what you get when you pay for storage at Google.
-I mainly use the storage for Google Photos and to back up my NAS.
+I mainly use the storage for backups of my NAS

 I love RSS!
 Feedbin has a sleek design and also focuses on privacy.
-In addition to blogs, I also manage my Youtube subscriptions through RSS (Helps me not fall into the endless rabbit hole of recommended videos).
+In addition to blogs, I also manage my YouTube subscriptions through Feedbin.
+(Instead of falling into the endless rabbit hole of recommended videos of YouTube's homepage, I now just watch what comes up in my RSS feed)

 I listen to a lot of music (99'000 minutes in 2018 😱).
 It helps me concentrate and focus on my work.
 While coding, I usually listen to soundtracks from movies or games.
 For leisure time I like to listen to Jazz or EDM.